pipelinelabo/datalaiq-wiki/api/kits.md

 Successful kit build requests are stored by the webserver.
 You can get a list of build requests for the current user by sending a GET request to `/api/kits/build/history`.
 The response will be an array of build requests:

 ```
-[{"ID":"io.gravwell.test","Name":"test","Description":"","Version":1,"MinVersion":{"Major":0,"Minor":0,"Point":0},"MaxVersion":{"Major":0,"Minor":0,"Point":0},"Macros":[4,41],"ConfigMacros":null}]
+[{"ID":"io.datalaiq.test","Name":"test","Description":"","Version":1,"MinVersion":{"Major":0,"Minor":0,"Point":0},"MaxVersion":{"Major":0,"Minor":0,"Point":0},"Macros":[4,41],"ConfigMacros":null}]
 ```

-Note: This store is keyed on UID + kit ID; if I build a kit named "io.gravwell.test" again, it will overwrite the version in the store.
+Note: This store is keyed on UID + kit ID; if I build a kit named "io.datalaiq.test" again, it will overwrite the version in the store.

-You can delete a particular item by sending a DELETE request to `/api/kits/build/history/<id>`, e.g. `/api/kits/build/history/io.gravwell.test`.
+You can delete a particular item by sending a DELETE request to `/api/kits/build/history/<id>`, e.g. `/api/kits/build/history/io.datalaiq.test`.